Arthur-Matias/weatherApp/README.md

 #### or

-The deployed project can be found on [this link](https://arthur-matias.github.io/weatherApp/)
+Check the deployed project on [this link](https://arthur-matias.github.io/weatherApp/)